 Reading in class:

 In this class we employ a reading strategy called Guided Reading, which is a worksheet with questions students are to answer or complete based on their reading.
 Students are encouraged to answer the questions as they read.
 Some questions are fill-in-the-blank and follow the text of the book, while others require students to find the answer to the question or summarize the reading.
 Guided reading worksheets were often combined front to back for multiple chapters.
 Some chapters were longer than others and the worksheets were assigned over multiple days.
+Below the Guided Reading was broken up in to several sheets but I have since found that reducing it slightly and making it one large packet (pdf or google doc) has been easier to manage.

 The vocabulary of the textbook presented some difficulty for students.
 Some words were scientific in nature and were important vocabulary words for students to understand because they appeared frequently.
 For example, heliocentric, perturbation and celestial.
 Some words needed to be explained to students, but were not necessary to understanding the science.
 In order to identify words that might cause my students to stumble, I reread the book making note of multisyllabic words I thought might be above a low level freshmen reading level.